Mikaburrie/txrx-chip-project/README.md

 ## Digital Transmitter/Receiver

-The digital transmitter/receiver transfers up to 400 bits per second, but it is highly susceptible to noise.
+The digital transmitter/receiver transfers up to 400 bits per second, but it is susceptible to noise since no error correction methods are in place yet.

 The protocol (shown below) consists of four sequential parts: